timescale/docs/cloud/billing/account-management.md

     credit card.
 1. Type your credit card details, and click `Continue`.
     The `Add payment method: billing address` page appears.
-1. Type you billing address and company address.
+1. Type your billing and company addresses.
 The company address is required to determine any applicable sales tax.
     * If your billing address is the same as your company address, select `Billing  address is the same as company address`, and click `Save`.